Ask the Dust

-Ask the Dust is the most popular novel of Italian-American author John Fante, first published in 1939 and set during the Great Depression era in Los Angeles.
+Ask the Dust is the most popular novel of American author John Fante, first published in 1939 and set during the Great Depression era in Los Angeles.
 It is one of a series of novels featuring the character Arturo Bandini as Fante's alter ego, a young Italian-American from Colorado struggling to make it as a writer in Los Angeles.

 The novel is widely regarded as an American classic, regularly on college syllabi for American literature.
 The book is a roman à clef, much of it rooted in autobiographical incidents in Fante's life.
 The novel influenced Charles Bukowski significantly.
 In 2006, screenwriter Robert Towne adapted the novel into a film, Ask the Dust, starring Salma Hayek and Colin Farrell.

 Publication

 Initial publication of the novel followed Fante's successful publication of Wait Until Spring, Bandini and his short stories in prominent publications such as The American Mercury.
 Only 2,200 copies of the first edition of the novel were printed.
 Although sales were not extensive, a paperback edition was issued by Bantam in 1954.
 The novel's popularity did not reach its peak until poet Charles Bukowski led the reissue of the novel by Black Sparrow Press in 1980, alongside a foreword by Bukowski.